 Wells-next-the-Sea makes a good centre for exploring the North Norfolk Heritage Coast.
-A narrow-gauge steam railway runs from Wells to Little Walsingham, 5 miles south.
-In the Middle Ages this obscure hamlet was one of the most popular places of pilgrimage in all of England.
+A narrow-gauge steam railway runs from Wells to Little Walsingham, five miles south.
+In the Middle Ages, this obscure hamlet was one of the most popular places of pilgrimage in all of England.
 Today's pilgrims can visit the remains of the medieval priory and two holy wells.

 Norfolk Broads National Park

-The Norfolk Broads are best known as a boating centre, and rightly so.
+The Norfolk Broads is best known as a boating centre, and rightly so.
 They are made up of a multitude of broad, shallow lakes lying along five major rivers.
 More...

 North Norfolk Coastal Path